928319204ljc/MDT/README.md

 # Gait-Based Emotion Recognition

 ## Overview
 This project is focused on recognizing emotions through gait analysis using advanced deep learning techniques.
-The goal is to explore how human emotions can be inferred from gait patterns, leveraging video-based data and a multi-anchor adaptive fusion model to classify various emotional states.
+The goal is to explore how human emotions can be inferred from gait patterns, leveraging video-based data and MDT-GCN to classify various emotional states.

 The implemented approach includes preprocessing of gait data, feature extraction, and emotion classification using a neural network model.
 This project can be beneficial for applications in security, healthcare, and user experience enhancement.

 ## Features
 - Emotion recognition based on gait patterns.
-- Multi-anchor adaptive fusion with bi-focus attention mechanism.
+- Multi-anchor adaptive fusion and bi-focus attention mechanism.
 - Supports training, validation, and evaluation of deep learning models.
 - GUI for visualization of results.